calvintwr/not/readme.md

 let check = not('string', str)
 console.log(check) // outputs false: means `str` is a 'string'
 ```
 Why the double negative?
-Because passing is unimpressionable -- there's usually nothing you need to do.
+Because passing a type check is unimpressionable -- there's usually nothing you need to do.
 Whereas when the check fails, you need to handle it with some error message.

-This is where *Not* comes in to return a string which prepares the error message, and also evaluates to true.
+This is where *Not* comes in to return a string with the prepared error message (fully customisable).
+And this also evaluates to true so you can use it.
 The message takes the form of:
 ```
 Invalid Argument: Expect type `string` but got `object`.
 ```